Mines-Paristech-Students/Portail-des-eleves/chat_server/README.md

 ### Building the container

 Another way to use the project is with containers.
-If you are using vscode, I would recommand checking the "Remote container" extension, but you can still run :
+If you are using vscode, you should check checking the "Remote container" extension, but you can still run :

 ```bash
 # First cmd window